The Municipal Property Assessment Corporation (MPAC) is responsible for assessing and classifying more than five million properties in Ontario.

 Use an interactive map to compare your property to similar properties in your neighbourhood

-How to Switch School Boards:
+How to Switch School Board Support: